rraaij/keepstraight.node/README.md

 # keepstraight.node
-NodeJS app for the Keepstraight App, deployed in Heroku
+NodeJS app for the Keepstraight App built on Angular Universal, based on https://github.com/angular/universal-starter deployed in Heroku

 # install typings